Albertsons: Expansion in the 1980s

-In 1981, Albertsons entered the states of Nebraska and South Dakota.
+In 1981, Albertsons entered Nebraska and South Dakota.

 In 1982, Albertsons reorganized its management into four regions: California, Northwest, Intermountain, and South.
 Albertsons continued to add stores in the 1980s, building or acquiring about 283 stores during the decade.
 Albertsons continued to expand in Texas beyond the Skaggs base in north Texas and San Antonio, re-entering the Dallas–Fort Worth market in 1984, and adding three Skaggs-Alpha Beta stores in Austin within months after entering that market in early 1989 with the acquisition of six Tom Thumb stores.

 Albertsons built its first fully mechanized distribution center in Portland, Oregon, in 1988.

 In 1989, Albertsons opened its 500th store, in Temecula, California.

 Expansion in the 1990s

 Albertsons began to expand heavily in the 1990s.
 In 1992, Albertsons bought the stores American Stores (formerly Skaggs Drugs Cos.) had in Texas, Oklahoma, Arkansas, and Florida.
 Many of the stores had been opened as Skaggs Albertsons originally (later turning into "Skaggs Alpha Beta" under American Stores ownership) but by 1991 had been rebranded as Jewel-Osco.
 These included a few stores that American Stores opened in the late 1980s under that name in Florida.
-Additionally, a non-food distributions center in Ponca City, Oklahoma, was purchased from ASC.
+Additionally, a non-food distribution center in Ponca City, Oklahoma, was purchased from ASC.

 In 1994, Albertsons would acquire four stores from San Diego County chain Big Bear Markets.